paulczar/cookbook-dockercon-example/README.md

 dockercon Cookbook
 ==================

-TODO: Enter the cookbook description here.
+This is an example cookbook for DockerCon

 Build Status
 ----------------